 What Makes Running Shoes Last Longer

 You might wonder how often you need to change your running shoes.
 The answer depends on how you treat them during and after use, and what type of runner you are.
 Some runners are heavy but run light, while others are lightweight but run heavy.
-You are lucky if you are one of the runners who run efficiently that your shoes last twice as the average runner’s shoes.
+You are lucky if you are a runner who runs efficiently and can milk your shoes’ mileage twice as long as the average runner.

-Another factor that makes the running shoes last longer is the material it is made of that matches one’s running style.
+Another factor that makes the running shoes last longer is the material they are made of, and whether they match your running style.
 Running shoes with simple or minimalist style can last for years for lightweight runners.
-If the same shoes are used by a heavy runner, it might last for only a few runs.
+If you repeatedly take road shoes out on rugged trails, you’re likely to see them last far less time than average.

 How to Make Running Shoes Last Longer

 There are several tips to make your running shoes last longer.
 Among these tips include:

 - Own two pairs of running shoes and rotate them during the season.
 This is because shoes also need to recover after long runs.
 With rotating two pairs of shoes, you can avoid overusing each pair, and extend their lifespans.
 You can use one pair for short runs and quick workouts, while the other for longer runs or marathons.

 - Improve your running form.
 Keep your running style simple and rhythmical, and maintain a balanced line from your head to toe.
 Perfecting your form takes time and constantly being mindful of your running style.
 A well-balanced form will reduce the impact on your body and on your running shoes.